matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 ### zksync-web3 API

-The following are the block properties returned when you use the `getBlock` method via the **zksync-web3** API.
+The following are the block properties returned when you use the `getBlock` method via the **zksync-web3** SDK.

 | Parameter     | Description                                                                                           |
 | ------------- | ------------------------------------------------------------------------------------------------------|